CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **Time Steps** panel ([Figure 9‑1](#Figure9-1)) displays the range of time steps included in a dataset.
 The maximum time-step range that can be used for a dataset or formula is specified in the **Min** and **Max** spinner controls.
 You can use these controls to select a subset of the available time-step range for plotting.
 Check the **Use Time Range** box above the spinner controls to tell VERDI to use the time-step range values you have specified when it creates a plot.
 By default, a plot initially displays data for the minimum time step specified in the **Time Steps** panel.
 The range of time steps shown in the **Time Step** spinner control at the top of the plot reflects the subset of time steps specified when the **Use Time Range** box is checked.
 The date and time of the time step displayed in the plot are shown below the x-axis labels.
 Subsetting a dataset’s or formula’s time-step range affect plots produced with those data.
 Section 9.4 describes the precedence rules.

 <a id=Figure9-1></a>
 Figure 9‑1.
-Specify Time Step Range
+Specify Time Step Range<br>
 <img src="media/image024.png"/>

 Specify Layer Range